It had its time of glory in the past. In ancient Greece, philosophy

 As philosophers can easily notice, there is a flaw in the way

-unfortunate consequences for criticizing philosophy.
-Indeed, logical
+consequences for criticizing philosophy.
+Indeed, logical positivism

-cannot be responsible for these troubles.
+responsible for these troubles.

 Let's explain this issue in more details.

-Once understood well, the statement of the principles of
+Once understood well, the statement of the principles of science,

-logical positivism: the troubles only come from a caricatural
+Weinberg's criticism of logical positivism: the troubles only

-form of logical positivism not balanced by the other
+come from a caricatural form of logical positivism not balanced

-principles we stated (conceptual reconstruction of reality).
+by other principles (conceptual reconstruction of reality).

 The difference made by philosophers between verificationism (as